 If you deny someone housing based on their report, you must issue a written statement explaining why you made the decision.
 You must have a legitimate business reason to deny someone based on their criminal record.
 Owner-occupied properties housing two or more families remain exempt from these requirements.
 The law goes into effect January 1, 2025.

 How this will affect landlords remains to be seen.
-The lookback periods may provide ample opportunity to evaluate the most pressing threats or riskiest individuals.
+The lookback periods may provide ample opportunity to evaluate the most pressing threats or high-risk individuals.
 As passed, the bill represents a roughly equal compromise between the two sides.

 Prepare for this and other regulatory changes